 - pay a fee to an industrial association or to someone in lieu of an industrial association

-- comply with a request by an industrial association
+- comply with a request or requirement of an industrial association, which is related to its industrial activities

 - take part in industrial action